 The Bars at the W Hotel

-The rooftop at the W Hollywood Hotel is between operators at the moment, but the Living Room Bar with its grand chandelier and spiral staircase and the adjacent outdoor Station Hollywood with its inviting fire pits and DJ nights are both party-central at Hollywood and Vine.
+The rooftop at the W Hollywood Hotel is operated by Marriott.
+The Living Room Bar with its grand chandelier and spiral staircase and the adjacent outdoor Station Hollywood with its inviting fire pits and DJ nights are both party-central at Hollywood and Vine.

 The Bars at the Hollywood Roosevelt